pact-foundation/docs.pact.io/website/docs/recipes/kafka.md

 We're using a MockSchemaRegistryClient which is provided out-of-the-box.
 Given that we're not actually running Kafka, we're also not running the Schema Registry, so we don't want anything to try and communicate with it, and thats what this class does for us.
 We need to register the subject (usually the Kafka topic + either "-key" or "-value") along with the JsonSchema itself into the MockSchemaRegistryClient.

 ## The Pact
-As ever, running the consumer test will generate the Pact file (JSON), and push it out to the Pact Broker (well, you are using one, right?!):
+As ever, running the consumer test will generate the Pact file (JSON), and push it out to the Pact Broker (well, you are using one, right?!) if running in CI, or publishPacts flag is set:
 ```
 {
   "consumer": {